-On August 26, 2020, we had the honor of being the featured guest on the The Rainmaking Podcast, hosted by Scott Love.
+On August 26, 2020, we had the honor of being the featured guest on The Rainmaking Podcast, hosted by Scott Love.
 He is passionate about inspiring people to reach their full potential in the workplace and speaks professionally on the topic of client development, rainmaking, and high-level sales.
-This podcast is for professional services firms, law firms, and professional sales people.
+This podcast is for professional services firms, law firms, and professional salespeople.
 Listen and discover the secrets of the world’s leading experts in client development, business development, sales, closing, prospecting, networking, negotiation, influence, motivation, and achievement.

 In this episode, Scott and Brett discuss why failing to get help often holds lawyers and entrepreneurs back.
-We entrepreneurs can certainly do anything, but we can’t do everything.
-Imagine owning a restaurant and being the chef, the waiter, the cashier,… impossible!
-They both agree on how important it is to take things off your plate, don’t be afraid to hire and start delegating your way to freedom.
+We, entrepreneurs, can certainly do anything, but we can’t do everything.
+Imagine owning a restaurant and being the chef, the waiter, the cashier… impossible!
+They both agree on how important it is to take things off your plate, don’t be afraid to hire, and start delegating your way to freedom.

-You can listen to this episode HERE.
+You can listen to The Rainmaking Podcast HERE.

 For more information about Get Staffed Up, contact us HERE.